Orientation Guide

 What is a Community Foundation?

 We are a 501(c)(3) tax-exempt, publicly supported organization, and all donations are tax deductible to the fullest extent of the law.
-Iowa taxpayers may also benefit from the Endow Iowa Tax Credit Program.
-Similar legislation is pending in Illinois.
+Iowa income taxpayers may also benefit from the Endow Iowa Tax Credit Program.
+Illinois income taxpayers may benefit from the Illinois Gives Endowment Tax Credit Program.

 Gifts to the Community Foundation come from individuals, families, corporations, other businesses, nonprofit organizations, and a variety of other sources.
-Many of these gifts are given for endowment, which means they are invested in perpetuity to benefit our community today and generations to come.
+Many of these gifts are given for endowment, which means they are invested in perpetuity to benefit our community today and for generations to come.
 People who invest in endowments are investing in the future.
-Each year, distributions from each of the Community Foundation’s charitable funds are given to worthy organizations or causes.
+Every year, distributions from each of QCCF’s charitable funds are given to worthy organizations or causes.

 What is the definition of a geographic affiliate of a community foundation?

-There is no legal definition of a “geographic affiliate,” although there are guiding principles.
-In the context of community foundations, a geographic affiliate is a component fund, or collection of component funds.
-It is established within, or by the lead community foundation that serves a defined geographic region (within or nearby the lead foundation’s area) and is organized and built under a common advisory group from that region.
+There is no legal definition of a “geographic affiliate” although there are guiding principles.
+In the context of community foundations, a geographic affiliate is a component fund or collection of component funds.
+It is established within or by the lead community foundation that serves a defined geographic region (within or near the lead foundation’s area) and is organized and built under a common advisory group from that region.
 A geographic affiliate is simply a universal term for a common phenomenon among community foundations that goes by many names.

 When are affiliates formed?

 An affiliate can be formed for a number of reasons.
 The lead foundation could be approached by a community or donor who is interested in setting up funds to benefit a certain region.
-Alternatively, a lead foundation may form an affiliate as a way to cover a large territory, to build assets, or as a way to engage more people in philanthropy and critical regional issues.
+Alternatively, a lead foundation may form an affiliate as a way to cover a large territory, build assets, or engage more people in philanthropy and critical regional issues.

 (Aspen Institute Community Strategies Group 2014).